OmarAnwar19/DS-A-Self-Learning/Merge Sort/merge_sort.md

 ### Big O (time) complexity

-The time complexity of merge sort is O(n log n)
+The time complexity of merge sort is O(n log n), as the time it takes to preform merge sort increases exponentially by a constant of 2, as you have to break down the array into half partitions each time, which increases exponentially as you add more items to the dataset.

 ### Space complexity